-Forty states now have legislation requiring manufacturers to reimburse dealers at retail rates for both parts and labor.
+Forty states now have legislation requiring manufacturers to reimburse dealers at retail rates for both parts and labor performed in warranty service.
 Some laws are stronger than others, and no two states have identical statutes.
 None of these laws are self-effectuating, meaning the law itself does not entitle the dealer to retail reimbursement; you must perform a submission to the factory.
 Manufacturers have their own rules, which are not always in compliance with the various laws, adding confusion to the process.
-With the complexity and amount of effort it takes to perform a retail submission, dealers are often asking themselves “should I do it myself, or retain a professional?”
+With the complexity and amount of effort it takes to perform a retail warranty reimbursement submission, dealers are often asking themselves “should I do it myself, or retain a professional?”
 Here are several things to consider in the decision making process:

 Assess Your Available Resources

 Of course you can do this on your own; however, dealers that attempt to perform retail warranty reimbursement submissions in-house take key personnel away from their core duties, which at a minimum has a soft, if not direct, cost associated with the process.
 With an outsourced solution, you are able to tap into a company with dedicated professionals, including accounting, legal, technical and automotive operational personnel dedicated to a single mission – retail warranty reimbursement.
 There is virtually zero administrative burden on dealership personnel.
 Top flight vendors do all of the work; however, some that are less sophisticated must engage the dealership in some of the rudimentary and burdensome aspects of performing a submission.
 An interesting observation here is that, by the time a dealer performs a submission on their own, they most likely would have already been collecting the money for a couple of months had a professional been retained.
 Based on the average client uplift, the vendor’s fees would have been paid for simply by avoiding the delay.

 Understand Your Retail Reimbursement Law